mlustudi/mmautor.net/README.md

 ## To Do

 ### perspektivisch
-- Englisch: Übersetzungen
-- FAQ
+- Sitemap an englischsprachige Seiten anpassen